 - Sophisticated corporate-ready rights and role system for up to 100 remote maintenance providers worldwide

-- Maximum security and control through port-specific access to the target system, which is isolated from the rest of the system, as well as rendezvous point in the DMZ
+- Maximum security and control through port-specific access to the target system, which is isolated from the rest of the system, as well as rendezvous point in the DMZ or in the cloud

 - Video recording function and logging